-After assessing the impact of defects on the intercalation strength with respect to single ions, intercalation compounds with larger fractions of AMs have been investigated.
+After assessing the impact of defects on the intercalation strength with respect to single atoms, intercalation compounds with larger fractions of AMs have been investigated.
 For this purpose, the intercalation process of Li, Na and K in pristine graphite, and two defect-containing systems (MV and SW defect) have been studied.
 To understand the impact of the different defects on the whole intercalation process and the potential use as anode material the corresponding discharge curves have been determined for a series of AMC_x stoichiometries.
 The selected systems were filled with increasing AM contents and analyzed with respect to their respective stability.
-For the phases that were found to be stable at a given AM concentration, the open circuit voltages (OCV) with respect to the pure metal anodes have been determined via the following equation 57 :
+The intercalation sites for the additional AM atoms were chosen in a way to maximize the distance between AM atoms in one layer, starting in the vicinity of the most stable single atom sites determined above.
+After completely filling the first layer, corresponding to a AMC{12-x} stoichiometry, the second layer was filled, considering different arrangements of the AM layers with respect to each other.
+For the phases that were found to be most stable at a given AM concentration, the open circuit voltages (OCV) with respect to the pure metal anodes have been determined via the following equation:^[62]